75lb/file-set/README.md

 ```

 # API

-Exports a contructor taking a list of file patterns as input, returning a `file-set` instance containing the expanded patterns split into separate lists of `files`, `dirs` and `notExisting`.
+Breaks an input list of file paths and glob expressions into three categories: files, directories and not existing.

 **Example**
 ```js